laurentj/slimerjs/docs/api/fs.rst

 .. _fs-open:

-open(filename, mode)
+open(filename, opts)
 ---------------------

 Returns a stream providing access to the contents of a file.

+``opts`` is optional.
+It can be a single string, indicating the open mode, or an object containing these properties:

+- ``mode``: the open mode
+- ``charset``: the charset code (IANA code).
+Charset is ignored if the mode is binary mode

-mode is an optional string, each character of which describes a characteristic of the returned stream.
+Mode is a string that can contain character which describes a characteristic of the returned stream.

 * If the string contains "r", the file is opened in read-only mode.
 * "w" opens the file in write-only mode.
 * "b" opens the file in binary mode.
 If "b" is not present, the file is opened in text mode, and its contents are assumed to be UTF-8.
+* "a" means to open as "append" mode: the file is open in write-only mode and all written character are append to the file

 .. _fs-remove: